Sweet, sticky, and simple Instant Pot Teriyaki Chicken needs to be next on your list of easy and healthy dinner recipes to try!

 - 3 tablespoons rice vinegar

 - 3 tablespoons brown sugar

-- Prepared brown rice, quinoa, or cauliflower rice
+- Cooked brown rice, quinoa, noodles, cauliflower rice, or vegetables (for serving)

-- Store leftovers in an airtight container in the refrigerator for 4 days or freeze for up to 3 months.
-Let thaw overnight in the refrigerator.
-Rewarm gently in the microwave or on the stovetop, with a splash of water or chicken broth if you'd like to thin the mixture back out a bit.
+- TO REHEAT: Rewarm gently in the microwave or on the stovetop, with a splash of water or chicken broth, if needed, to thin the sauce to the desired consistency.